aptech/docs/docs/CR-fsterror.rst

 Any time an I/O error occurs on a file opened with :func:`fopen`, an internal error flag is updated.
-(This flag, unlike those accessed by :func:`fcheckerr` and :func:`fclearerr`, is not specific to a given file; rather, it is system-wide.) :func:`fstrerror` returns an error message based on the value of this flag, clearing it in the process.
+(This flag, unlike those accessed by :func:`fcheckerr` and :func:`fclearerr`, is not specific to a given file; rather, it is system-wide.)

+The :func:`fstrerror` function returns an error message based on the value of this flag, clearing it in the process.
 If no error has occurred, a null string is returned.